jfarelli/overlook-hotel/README.md

 <br>

-* Selecting a Past Date:
+* **Selecting a Past Date:**
-    * If the Customer selects a date prior to the current date, they will be shown a message to let them know they need to choose the current date, or a future date for booking.
+    * If the Customer selects a date prior to the current date, they will be shown a message letting them know they need to choose the current date, or a future date for booking.

 https://user-images.githubusercontent.com/97558758/183773217-b1ebb084-6672-48ac-b9a3-dbc7f052ce4a.mov